hisashin0728/DefenderForServersMappingToMDETag/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhisashin0728%2FDefenderForServersMappingToMDETag%2Fmain%2FDefenderForServersMappingToMDETag.json)

-# Configure the logic apps
+# Configure the Logic apps
 > After deploy to Azure, you need to configure the following steps

 - You can modify tuning "Reccurence" duration for the first steps.